ranganathanlab/pySCA/docs/source/get_started.rst

 contain on the order of 100 or more effective sequences.

 Once you have an alignment, it is helpful to add taxonomic annotations to the headers.
-These annnotations are used in SCA to examine the relationship between sector positions and phylogenetic divergence (i.e. in the mapping between independent components and sequence space).
+These annotations are used in SCA to examine the relationship between sector positions and phylogenetic divergence (i.e. in the mapping between independent components and sequence space).
 The annotateMSA script contains two utilities to automate sequence annotation: one which uses the NCBI Entrez tools in BioPython, and one which uses PFAM database annotations (PFAM alignment specific).
 Please note that the annotation step can be slow (on the order of hours), but only needs to be done once per alignment.
-For further details please see the `annotateMSA`_ documentation.
+For further details please see the :doc:`/annotateMSA` documentation.

-.. _annotateMSA: annotateMSA.html

 2. Alignment pre-processing and conditioning
 ============================================

 Following alignment construction and annotation, the alignment is processed to:
-(1) remove highly gapped or low homology sequences, (2) remove highly gapped positions, (3) calculate sequence weights (as in section 1A of the supplementary information) and (4) to create a mapping of alignment positions to a reference structure or sequence numbering system.
-This process is handled by the script scaProcessMSA_ .
-Please see the script documentation for a complete list of optional arguments and notes on usage.
-The resulting output can be stored as either a Python pickle database or matlab workspace for further analysis.
+(1) remove highly gapped or low homology sequences, (2) remove highly gapped positions, (3) calculate sequence weights and (4) to create a mapping of alignment positions to a reference structure or sequence numbering system.
+This process is handled by the script :doc:`/scaProcessMSA`.
+Please see the script documentation for a complete list of optional arguments and notes on usage, and for a full description of computations 1-4, see the Rivoire et al 2016 methods paper (Box 1). [#Rivoire2016]_ The resulting output can be stored as either a Python pickle database or MATLAB workspace for further analysis.

-.. _scaProcessMSA: scaProcessMSA.html

 3. Calculation of the conservation and co-evolution statistics
 ==============================================================

-The processed alignment and sequence weights computed in step 2 are then used in the calculation of evolutionary statistics by the script scaCore_.
+The processed alignment and sequence weights computed in step 2 are then used in the calculation of evolutionary statistics by the script :doc:`scaCore`.
 This script handles the core calculations for:

     1. Pairwise sequence correlations/sequence similarity
-    2. Single-site positional conservation (the Kullback-Leibler relative entropy, :math:`D_i^a`, eq.
-1 and supplemental section 1B) and position weights (:math:`\frac{\partial{D_i^a}}{\partial{f_i^a}}`, Supplemental section 1D)
+    2. Single-site positional conservation from the Kullback-Leibler relative entropy, :math:`D_i^a`, and position weights from the gradient of the KL entropy, :math:`\frac{\partial{D_i^a}}{\partial{f_i^a}}`.
+See eqs.
+1-2 in Rivoire, 2016. [#Rivoire2016]_
-    3. The SCA matrix :math:`\tilde{C_{ij}}` (eq.
-4)
+    3. The SCA matrix :math:`\tilde{C_{ij}}`.
+See eq.
+3 in Rivoire, 2016.
+       [#Rivoire2016]_
     4. The projected alignment (eq.
-10-11), and the projector (supplemental section 1H)
+10-11), and the projector (supplemental section 1H) [#Rivoire2016]_.
     5. N trials (default N=10) of the randomized SCA matrix and associated eigenvectors and eigenvalues; used to choose the number of significant eigenmodes.

-The calculations and optional executation flags are further described in the script documentation.
-As for scaProcessMSA, the output can be stored as either a Python pickle database or matlab workspace for further analysis.
+The calculations and optional execution flags are further described in the script documentation.
+As for :doc:`scaProcessMSA`, the output can be stored as either a Python pickle database or MATLAB workspace for further analysis.

-.. _scaCore: scaCore.html

 4. Identifying significant evolutionary correlations
 ====================================================

-After the core calculations are complete, the next step is to define the significant number of eigenmodes/indepedent components for analysis (:math:`k_{max}`) and to select sector positions by their contributions to the top :math:`k_{max}` independent components.
-This is handled by the script scaSectorID_.
+After the core calculations are complete, the next step is to define the significant number of eigenmodes/independent components for analysis (:math:`k_{max}`) and to select sector positions by their contributions to the top :math:`k_{max}` independent components.
+This is handled by the script :doc:`scaSectorID`.
 This script also computes the sequence-to-position space mapping as in eq.10-11 and fig. 7.
-As for scaProcessMSA and sca Core, the output can be stored as either a Python shelve database or matlab workspace for further analysis.
+As for :doc:`scaProcessMSA` and :doc:`scaCore`, the output can be stored as either a Python shelve database or MATLAB workspace for further analysis.

-.. _scaSectorID: scaSectorID.html

 5. Interpretation of the results and sector definition
 ======================================================

-Execution of annotateMSA, scaProcessMSA, scaCore, and scaSectorID completes the calculation of SCA terms and results in a single pickle database (\*.db file, and optionally, a matlab workspace) containing the collected results.
+Execution of annotateMSA, scaProcessMSA, scaCore, and scaSectorID completes the calculation of SCA terms and results in a single pickle database (\*.db file, and optionally, a MATLAB workspace) containing the collected results.
 The final step is to interpret these calculations and evaluate the (non-)independence of the amino acid positions associated with each independent component (as in Fig. 4).

-The tutorials_ are designed to provide examples of this process, and to illustrate different aspects of SCA usage (please see the individual tutorial headers for more information).
+The :doc:`tutorials <usage>` are designed to provide examples of this process, and to illustrate different aspects of SCA usage (please see the individual tutorial headers for more information).

-.. _tutorials: tutorials.html

 **Further Reading/References:**

-1. Halabi N, Rivoire O, Leibler S, and Ranganathan R. "Protein sectors: evolutionary unis of three-dimensional structure." *Cell.* 2009 v.138 p.774
+.. [#Halabi2009] Halabi N, Rivoire O, Leibler S, and Ranganathan R. "Protein
+   sectors: evolutionary unis of three-dimensional structure." *Cell.* 2009 v.138 p.774

-2. Smock RG, Rivoire O, Russ WP, Swain JF, Leibler S, Ranganathan R, Gierasch LM.
+.. [#Smock2010] Smock RG, Rivoire O, Russ WP, Swain JF, Leibler S, Ranganathan R, Gierasch LM.
 "An interdomain sector mediating allostery in Hsp70 molecular chaperones." *MSB.* 2010 v.6 p.414

-3. Reynolds KA, Russ WP, Socolich M, Ranganathan R. "Evolution-based design of proteins." *Methods Enzymol.* 2013 v.523 p.213
+.. [#Reynolds2013] Reynolds KA, Russ WP, Socolich M, Ranganathan R.
+   "Evolution-based design of proteins." *Methods Enzymol.* 2013 v.523 p.213

+.. [#Rivoire2016] Rivoire, O., Reynolds, K. A., and Ranganathan, R.
+   Evolution-Based Functional Decomposition of Proteins. *PLOS Computational Biology* 12, e1004817 (2016).